hi-ogawa/talks/2025-10-25/slides.md

 <v-click>

-- Using a single browser instance and a tab to reduce overhead
+- Using a single browser instance and a single page to reduce overhead

 <img src="/test-runner-orchestration-browser-mode.png" class="w-[85%] mx-auto" />